Generalized Rothe diagrams for orthogonal roots: Introduction

 \section{Introduction}

-Let $U$ be a subset of the positive roots of a Weyl group of type $ADE$, and let $\Omega_U$ be the set of orthogonal subsets of $U$ of maximal cardinality.
-For each $R \in \Omega_U$, we define a {\it residue of $R$ with respect to $U$} to be an element $\gamma \in U$ such that $s_\be(\gamma)$ is positive for all $\be \in R$, where $s_\be$ denotes the reflection associated to the vector $\be$.
-The {\it generalized Rothe diagram} of $R$ is the set of residues of $R$ in $U$, which we denote by $\res_U(R)$.
-We call $\lht(R) := |\res_U(R)|$ the {\it level} of $R$, and we define the {\it generalized quantum Hafnian} of $U$ to be the element of $\Z[U][q]$ given by where the $x_\be$ are commuting indeterminates indexed by the set $U$.
+Let $\Phi$ be a root system of type $ADE$ with Weyl group $W$.
+Let $U$ be a subset of the positive roots in $\Phi$, and let $\Omega_U$ be the set of orthogonal subsets of $U$ of maximum cardinality.
+For each $R \in \Omega_U$, we say that a root $\al\in U$ \emph{dominates} $R$, or that $\al$ is \emph{$R$-dominating}, if $s_\be(\al)$ is positive for all $\be \in R$, where $s_\be$ denotes the reflection associated to $\be$.
+We define the {\it generalized Rothe diagram}, $\res_U(R)$, to be the set of all $R$-dominating roots in $U$, and we call $\lht(R) := |\res_U(R)|$ the {\it level} of $R$.
+We define the {\it generalized quantum Hafnian} of $U$ to be the element of $\Z[U][q]$ given by where the elements $x_\be$ are commuting indeterminates indexed by the set $U$.

-Although it is not {\it a priori} clear why one might want to study these definitions, which are new to the best of our knowledge, we will show that many choices for $U$ give rise to concise constructions of known algebraic and combinatorial objects, in some cases endowing them with additional structure.
-For example, we will use our methods to associate a generalized Rothe diagram in a canonical way to each of the $45$ terms of the invariant cubic polynomial in type $E_6$, which gives a nonrecursive combinatorial interpretation of the coefficients of the polynomial.
+Although it is not {\it a priori} clear why one might want to study these definitions, which are new to the best of our knowledge, we will show that for many choices of $U$, the elements of $\Omega_U$ and their generalized Rothe diagrams give rise to concise constructions of known algebraic and combinatorial objects, in some cases endowing them with additional structure.
+For instance, our examples in types $A$ and $D$ are naturally related to perfect matchings and rook configurations, and our examples in type $E$ are related to labellings of Fano planes, curves on del Pezzo surfaces, and invariant polynomials of minuscule representations.
+In all of our examples, the level function $\lht$ also endows $\Omega_U$ with the structure of a quasiparabolic set for a suitable parabolic subgroup $W_I$ of $W$ in the sense of Rains--Vazirani \cite{rains13}, so that $\Omega_U$ forms a graded poset with a Bruhat-like partial order with rank function $\lht$ and can be used to construct a module for the Iwahori--Hecke algebra of $W$ (Remark \ref{rmk:deform}).

-One of the main motivating examples of this phenomenon (Theorem \ref{thm:perdet}) is the case where $U=\{\ep_i + \ep_{k+j} : 1 \leq i, j \leq k\}$ is a set of $k^2$ roots of type $D_{2k}$, corresponding to the positions $(i, j)$ on a $k \times k$ grid.
-Here, the set $\Omega_U$ corresponds to the set of configurations of $k$ nonattacking rooks, or equivalently, the elements of the symmetric group $S_k$.
-If we place the origin at the top left, then a vacant position $(a, b)$ is a residue for $R \in \Omega_U$ unless it is attacked from above or from its left; see Figure \ref{fig:og_rothe} and Remark \ref{rmk:biset} (i).
-The set of such positions is a well-studied object known as the Rothe diagram of the permutation $\tau$ associated to $R$, and it is a well-known result that the cardinality of the Rothe diagram is equal to the length of $\tau$.
-In this case, the level function is the length of $\tau$, the quantum Hafnian is the $q$-permanent of a $k \times k$ matrix $A$, and specializing $q$ to $-q$ gives the $q$-determinant of $A$.
+We highlight the key properties of some of our examples in more detail below, where $\Gamma$ denotes the Cartan type of the root system, $S$ stands for the simple reflections of $W$, $n=\abs{S}$ is the rank of $\Phi$, and $\Phi_+$ is the set of all positive roots of $\Phi$.